Sodexo: Controversy

 In February 2019, Sodexo was criticized by the United Kingdom Ministry of Justice for failing to prevent repeated and systemic breaches of the human rights of inmates at the Sodexo-operated HMP Peterborough.
 This stemmed from a series of illegal strip-searches of prisoners at the jail in 2017, including one inmate who was menstruating and another who was transitioning from female to male.
 Justice Julian Knowles described the illegal procedures as "humiliating and embarrassing."
 HMP Bronzefield in Surrey, operated by Sodexo Justice Services, were investigated by police after allowing a woman to give birth alone in her cell without any kind of medical support.
 The baby was found dead in the early hours of 27 September 2019.
 In December 2019, a dispute between the UNITE HERE Local 11 union and the Sodexo operation at Loyola Marymount University threatened to derail a planned Democratic Party presidential candidate debate at the university.
 The union alleged mistreatment of food service workers.

 Starting in October 2019, Sodexo employees (mainly cleaners, porters and caterers) at St Mary's Hospital, London, organised by the UVW union, protested at unfair pay and terms on their contract with the hospital and were asking to be brought in-house as full NHS employees and to be paid the London Living Wage of £10.85/hour.
 After being told that this wasn't possible and after Sodexo pay packets missing payments, employees did several days of industrial action, resulting in one of the longest strikes in NHS history.
 This resulted in all their demands being satisfied, and as there were 4 other hospitals administered by the same trust, all of their 1,200 Sodexo employees were brought in-house and became full NHS employees in January 2020.
-The employees were almost entirely black, latino and Asian people and/or migrants.
+The employees were almost entirely Black, Latino and Asian people and/or migrants.
 The industrial action was co-ordinated by Loreta Younsi, a Lithuanian migrant, who had worked as a cleaner at the hospital for 12 years.

 Later, a lawsuit was filed against Sodexo after the Kronos outage, which lasted from December 6, 2021, to March 12, 2022.
 The lawsuit filed by former Sodexo employee Sharnee Smith claimed that the Kronos Private Cloud, which is used to keep track of some timekeeping and payroll functions, had an outage during which time Sodexo did not properly pay employees for their overtime.
 Ultimately, the court did not find that Sodexo was liable.
 Instead, the case ended with a class-action settlement in which employees could sign a consent form to receive a portion of the $1,000,000 settlement.

+In 2026, Binghamton University opted not to renew its contract with Sodexo in the wake of student protests over food safety concerns.
+Under the previous Sodexo contract, the university's dining halls had all received numerous health code violations.